pivotal-cf/docs-pks/console-install-vsphere.hbs.md

 Before using TKGI Management Console to deploy TKGI, consider the following factors:

 - If you want to deploy TKGI Management Console to a No-NAT topology with an VMware NSX logical switch, you must perform a BYOT deployment.
 - Deployments to a [Multi-Tier-0](./nsxt-multi-t0.html) topology are supported in BYOT deployments only and require additional configuration.
-For information about the additional configuration required, see [Tanzu Kubernetes Grid Integrated Edition Management Console Cannot Retrieve Cluster Data in a Multi-Tier0 Topology](console-troubleshooting.html#multi-T0-deployments) in *Troubleshooting Tanzu Kubernetes Grid Integrated Edition Management Console*.
+For information about the additional configuration required, see [{{  vars.product }} Management Console Cannot Retrieve Cluster Data in a Multi-Tier0 Topology](console-troubleshooting.html#multi-T0-deployments) in *Troubleshooting {{  vars.product }} Management Console*.

 For information about the supported topologies for a manual installation, see [NSX Deployment Topologies for TKGI](./nsxt-topologies.html).